henrikdevops/wordpress/README.md

 # wordpressdemo

-This is a demo of OpenShift for students at Lernia education.
+This is a demo of OpenShift

 ## The namespace